 Transaction Privilege Tax (TPT) license: The main state registration businesses need is the TPT license, also known as a sales tax permit, from the Arizona Department of Revenue.
 The TPT is a tax on gross sales.

-Learn how to register for the Transaction Privilege Tax
+Learn how to Register For The Arizona Transaction Privilege Tax

 Professional and occupational licenses: Occupations like construction, transportation, massage therapy, child care, home inspection, and pest control require an occupational license from the state.
 The Arizona One Stop portal provides more information on licensing fees and requirements for specific professions.